Yurimcalex/git-sandbox/README.md

 ```sh
 git rm -r --cached <dir>
 ```
-After executing this command <dir> will be untracked.
+After executing this command 'dir' will be untracked.

 Flag --cached means that an operation is applied to the index instead of the working directory.